Fred-Bell/wdi-project-two/readMe.md

 ### Clicking on the compass icon in the nav takes you to the explore page.
 Here a user can look through photos from anyone and find other users they might wish to follow.
 The post with the mouse hovering over it is highlighted.

 ![Explore page](screenshots/explore-page.png)

----

-## Brief

-To create a RESTful a photo sharing app, akin to an Instagram clone.
-The app had to had to meet the following criteria:
-* Has a User model and user authentication
-* Has models for photos and users
-* Allows users to add, edit, and delete posts and comments.
-* Users can only delete the comments and posts that they added.
-* Is styled with Bulma, but doesn't look like Bulma

----

-## Technologies Used:

-* JavaScript (ECMAScript 6)
-* CSS
-* Node.js
-* MongoDB
-* EJS
-* Express
-* Mongoose
-* Git
-* Heroku

 ___